sako-ranj/psycopg3-python/README.md

 - Python 3.7+
 - PostgreSQL
 - Python packages listed in the `requirements.txt` file
+- A reference directory to store the images.
+This directory should be created before running the project.

 ## Installation

 1. Clone the repository:

 ```sh
 git clone <https://github.com/sako-ranj/psycopg3-python.git>
 cd project